DC Universe Online: The Witching Hour

 Originally the 2011 Halloween content was a version of the Scarecrow mission based in Gotham Sewers under the title Halloween Spook-tacular.
-However the player reaction to the event was largely negative due to it being seen as a rehash of an existing mission.
+However, player reception of the event was largely negative due to it being seen as a rehash of an existing mission.
 The following year the content was replaced by a new event titled The Witching Hour.
-The new content featured an open world mission for all players and a 4-player Alert called The Midnight Masquerade, in which players must face off against Klarion the Witch Boy and his pet cat Teekl.
+The new content featured an open world mission for all players and a 4-player Alert called The Midnight Masquerade, in which players must face off against Klarion the Witch Boy and his cat familiar Teekl.

 Season's Greedings

 This Christmas themed event features the Orange Lantern, Larfleeze, as he seeks to steal all the Christmas presents, trees and cakes for himself.
 Players can partake in an open world mission to retrieve those items from Larfleeze's Orange Lantern constructs, as well as take on Larfleeze directly in a 4-player Alert.
 As of 2017, all players were granted a special Christmas tree base item which gives out daily rewards over the 12 days of Christmas.
 In addition to the usual feats, styles and base items, the content also rewards players with snowballs which they can use to have snowball fights with each other.